31 Beautiful Flowers That Will Bloom All Season Long

 Hybrid Astilbe grows well in dense shade.

-Scientific Name: Astilbe x arendsii
+botanical-name botanical name Astilbe x arendsii

 Planting a bunch of them gives a garden bursts of color.
-They come in pink, peach, purple, red, and white colors and bloom from spring until late fall.
+They come in pink, peach, purple, red, and white and bloom from spring until late fall.

 Jungle Geranium